-Please add the caption and specific typesetting instructions (preferred size, including clear notes if an image needs reproducing to a specific size or scale, black & white/colour, facing images, cropping, etc.) to the list of illustrations or to the image placeholder in the text.
+Please add the caption and specific typesetting instructions (preferred size, black & white/colour, facing images, cropping, etc.) to this list or to the image placeholder in the text.

 Example:

 In-text reference example: The main text is emphasized by monumental decorated initials of the geometric type, whose visual impact is enhanced by sumptuous ornamentation and further enriched with glossy, enamel-like colours (Fig. 3.4).